arangodb/docs-hugo/site/content/3.13/develop/http-api/queries/aql-queries.md

                             type: integer
                           documentLookups:
                             description: |
-                              The number of real document lookups caused by late materialization.
-                              This is how many documents had to fetched from storage after an index scan that initially covered the attribute access for these documents.
+                              The number of real document lookups caused by late materialization as well as `IndexNode`s that had to load document attributes not covered by the index.
+This is how many documents had to be fetched from storage after an index scan that initially covered the attribute access for these documents.
                             type: integer
                           seeks:
                             description: |